Tom Murry: Legislative

-Tenure

 In his first term as Representative of the 41st district, Murry was the primary sponsor of numerous bills involving medical or health care issues in North Carolina, including a GOP-led measure that sought to exempt North Carolina from the federal Affordable Care Act.

 Murry was the primary sponsor of voter ID legislation and a regulatory reform bill that eliminated over 1400 regulations.

 The North Carolina Free Enterprise Foundation (NCFEF) called Murry the most pro-business freshman legislator in the NC State House in 2010.